dantedm/dark-background-theme--chrome-extension/README.md

 ![thenews.im with a dark theme applied](./after.png)

-You can change the default theme from "Dark" to "Light" by going to Tools -> Extensions and clicking the "Options" link under Dark Theme Everywhere.
-You can toggle the theme with a hotkey by going to Tools -> Extensions and clicking the "Keyboard shortcuts" link at the bottom.
+Change the default theme from "Dark" to "Light"
+ - Tools -> Extensions
+ - Click "Options" from Dark Theme Everywhere list element

+Bind hotkey toggle
+ - Tools -> Extensions
+ - Click "Keyboard shortcuts" link at the bottom of the page

 Enjoy!